revbayes/revbayes.github.io/developer/README.md

 4. Navigate to revlanguage/workspace/RbRegister_Dist.cpp

+ Every implementation you add must be registered in RevBayes.
+All register files are located in the revlanguage/workspace directory, and there are different files for the different implementations (RbRegister_Func.cpp is for new functions; RbRegister_Move is for new types; etc.).
+We are implementing a distribution, so we'll add some lines of code to the RbRegister_Dist.cpp file.

- Add your distribution to this file: You need to have an include statement at the top of the rb registered script, to effectively add your code to the RevBayes language.
+You need to have an include statement at the top of the rb registered script, to effectively add your code to the RevBayes language.
 You also need to include it at the bottom of this file, and give it a type and a ‘new’ constructor.

-**Add specific steps for editing the RbRegister file**